In this Privacy Notice:

 We may also share your personal data outside of the PIMCO Group to the extent required by law, for example if we are under a duty to disclose your personal data in order to comply with any legal obligation (including disclosures made to regulators and Companies House), and to establish, exercise or defend our legal rights.

-The information you provide to us will be transferred to and stored on our secure servers in the European Economic Area (“EEA”).
-However, from time to time, your personal data may be transferred to, stored in, or accessed from a destination outside the EEA.
-It may also be processed by staff operating outside of the EEA who work for a company in the PIMCO Group or for one of our suppliers.
+The information you provide to us will be transferred to and stored on our secure servers in the UK, European Economic Area (“EEA”) or Switzerland.
+However, from time to time, your personal data may be transferred to, stored in, or accessed from a destination outside the UK, EEA or Switzerland.
+It may also be processed by staff operating outside of the UK, EEA or Switzerland who work for a company in the PIMCO Group or for one of our suppliers.

 - the recipient of the data might be a signatory to PIMCO Group binding corporate rules;